ikmb/exome-seq/docs/developer.md

 It is recommended to collect at least 25-50 samples.
 These should all meet highest quality standards (coverage, read quality, etc) and must not be biased towards any given disease/phenotype to avoid training real CNVs as base line.

 Once this is in place, there is a detailed instruction on how to build a reference available from the [CNVkit documentation](https://cnvkit.readthedocs.io/en/stable/pipeline.html).

+CNV references are currently configured in the global [resources.config](https://github.com/ikmb/exome-seq/blob/master/conf/resources.config) since they are quite small when gzipped.
+See any of the existing CNVkit reference configurations to learn how to add a new one.

 ### Building a Mutect2 reference